mpilquist/graph-unions/README.md

     val indices = vertices.flatMap(v => lookup.get(v))
     if indices.isEmpty then (acc :+ g, lookup ++ vertices.iterator.map(_ -> acc.size))
     else
+      // Pick an index to be the target index for the merger of all intersecting graphs and g
-      // Target index is the minimum index with val newIndex = indices.min
+      // We pick the minimum index so that smaller indices, on average, tend to be larger in vertex count val newIndex = indices.min
       val otherIndices = indices - newIndex
       val merged = otherIndices.foldLeft(acc(newIndex))((m, i) => m |+| acc(i)) |+| g